7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 - Multiple Ways means Multiple bypasses to other users
 - Cyber-Cold-Warfare with the rest of the community
 - RDP inception gets a bit silly - forgetting that you are connecting back on yourself for fifth layer when you already have a session
-- My inituitive builtin PrivEsc Locally is tacticool is not strategical relevant, beware the unthinking.
+- My intuitive builtin PrivEsc Locally is tacticool is not strategical relevant, beware the unthinking.
 AD escalation and laterally movement, before Local Privilege Escalation is always a reduction in time to objective.

 ![](october.png)